equinor/oilmod-web/README.md

 * Demo of ~~all~~ remaining components (storybook)
 * Integrate documentation with storybook ~~Auto generate docs for each module, and build a docker image~~
+* Use storybook + jest + puppeteer for automated visual testing